VictorProkhorov/Text2Path/README.md

 ## Replicate Results

-We provide pretrained models for text2edges(*)[last row of Table 2].
+We provide pretrained models (all models were trained on a CPU) for text2edges(*)[last row of Table 2].
 To replicate the results:

 ### Step 1: